 The smell of fresh bread baking is like no other.
 It permeates the entire house with a mouth-watering, delicious smell that makes us all hungry.

 Personally, I like my bread at a light crust setting, so that’s what I always choose.
-But if you want your bread cooked a little longer, there are options for a medium and dark crust as well.
+But if you want your bread cooked longer, there are options for a medium and dark crust as well.

 The machine does basic bread, French, sweet, whole wheat, quick bake, dough, and so many others.
 There are even options for bagel dough and jam, but I haven’t tried those yet either.